Take-Your-Money-Corp/not-avg-lifecoach/README.md

 ## Project Limitations
 &nbsp;&nbsp;&nbsp;&nbsp;In general, the chatbot can produce a sample output of good feasible conversation lasting a minimum of 30 turns.
 That being said, this chatbot has some limitations.
 Firstly, the chatbot will not produce the answer you expect.
 This chatbot uses natural language processing, which is a machine-based algorithm that builds a model based on the data given.
 Since our dataset is currently not large enough, the chatbot may repeat answers if the conversation is long enough, which means that the chatbot produces textbook-style conversation.

+&nbsp;&nbsp;&nbsp;&nbsp;Given that information, the chatbot cannot handle incorrect spelling, as there is no natural spell checker attached.
+Also, the chatbot does not handle synonyms properly and treats them as unique words.
+Lastly, the program does not remember the conversations it holds after refreshing the page.

 ## Project Documentation
  - [Work Breakdown Structure](https://github.com/Take-Your-Money-Corp/not-avg-lifecoach/blob/master/Documentation/WBS.png)
  - [Gantt Chart](https://github.com/Take-Your-Money-Corp/not-avg-lifecoach/blob/master/Documentation/GanttChart.png)